pixeldroid/jailang/docs/_features/Language-Features.md

 Code has a maturation cycle; you don't just write the final thing initially, because you don't know what it should be.
 You work your way there. [^code-maturation]

-Scalars and functions do not require meaningless syntax changes when changing scope, capturing scope [^capture-for-any-block], or switching between being named or unnamed. [^factorability1] [^factorability2]
+Scalars and functions do not require meaningless syntax changes when changing scope, capturing scope [^capture-for-any-block], or switching between being named or unnamed. [^factorability-drudge] [^factorability-lift]

 ```cpp
                                  { ... } // Anonymous code block